Many eyes drop for allergies, but not all treat all allergy symptoms. For example, one that soothes red eyes can not stop itching.

 - Your symptoms.

-How much does the symptoms affect your daily activities?
+How much do the symptoms affect your daily activities?

 Some eye drops are sold without a prescription.
 For others, you need a prescription from a doctor.
 Some relieve symptoms quickly.
 Others provide long-term relief.

 - Multiple actions